macmichael01/django-videothumbs/README.md

 **USAGE**

 - Arguments:
+    - upload_to
-    - upload_to: Path where the videos and thumbnails will be stored.
+        - Path where the videos and thumbnails will be stored.
 The defining path will contain 2 subfolders, thumbnails and videos.
+    - sizes
-    - sizes: list of tuples containing width and height coordinates to size a video frame to.
+        - A List of tuples containing width and height coordinates to size a video frame to.
+    - auto_crop
+        - During generation, if height and width of a thumbnail are the same the option to crop is available.
+True by default.
 - Retrieval:
     - To retrieve the video URL:
         - my_object.video.url